 Electronic Arts (EA) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the video game maker had lost 1.86% over the past month.
-This has lagged the Consumer Discretionary sector's gain of 1.42% and the S&P 500's gain of 4.32% in that time.
+Prior to today's trading, shares of the video game maker had lost 3.69% over the past month.
+This has was narrower than the Consumer Discretionary sector's loss of 3.8% and lagged the S&P 500's loss of 2.23% in that time.

-EA will be looking to display strength as it nears its next earnings release, which is expected to be November 5, 2020.
-On that day, EA is projected to report earnings of $0.01 per share, which would represent a year-over-year decline of 98.96%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $952.28 million, down 25.43% from the year-ago period.
+Investors will be hoping for strength from EA as it approaches its next earnings release, which is expected to be November 5, 2020.
+The company is expected to report EPS of $0.02, down 97.92% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $955.62 million, down 25.17% from the prior-year quarter.

-EA's full-year Zacks Consensus Estimates are calling for earnings of $5.54 per share and revenue of $6 billion.
-These results would represent year-over-year changes of -3.15% and +15.17%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.54 per share and revenue of $6 billion, which would represent changes of -3.15% and +15.19%, respectively, from the prior year.

-Any recent changes to analyst estimates for EA should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for EA.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.67% higher within the past month.
-EA is currently a Zacks Rank #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 1.41% higher within the past month.
+EA is currently a Zacks Rank #3 (Hold).

-In terms of valuation, EA is currently trading at a Forward P/E ratio of 22.92.
-This valuation marks a discount compared to its industry's average Forward P/E of 23.83.
+Looking at its valuation, EA is holding a Forward P/E ratio of 22.69.
+This valuation marks a discount compared to its industry's average Forward P/E of 23.45.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report